Deepcut: Notable residents

 Malacologist Major Matthew Connolly lived at Lock House at Deepcut where he brought up his son, writer and literary critic Cyril Connolly.

-English/American singer Graham Parker was raised in the area and named his 2001 studio album Deepcut To Nowhere.
+English/American singer Graham Parker was raised in the area and named his 2001 studio album Deepcut to Nowhere.

 Dame Ethel Smyth, 1858 to 1944, notable and feisty Suffragette who was imprisoned for campaigning and who wrote the Suffragette song, "March of the Women", in 1911.
 Also composer of operas and author.

 Marie Spartali Stillman, 1844–1927, Pre-Raphaelite artist and model.
 A pupil of Ford Madox Brown, she became a regular model for Edward Burne-Jones and Dante Gabriel Rossetti, but was also a prolific and talented artist in her own right.
 Lived in Deepcut between 1898 and about 1910 at a house called Deepdene, now renamed Longwood.

 William James Stillman, 1898–1901, an American with a varied career, starting as an artist and associate of John Ruskin and then becoming a diplomat for the US government as an envoy to the Balkans.
 Later a foreign correspondent for The Times.
 Lived his later years and died in Deepcut at a house called Deepdene, now renamed Longwood, which was designed by notable London architects Treadwell and Martin and commissioned by Stillman's daughter, Bella Middleton in about 1986.

 Deepcut barrack deaths 1995–2002 and the play Deep Cut

 From 1995 to 2002 a series of four deaths in seven years, each of gunshot wounds (Coroner's Inquest verdict: suicide in the case of Sean Benton, open verdicts in the three other cases), at the Princess Royal Barracks made headlines in most national newspapers and television news broadcasts, when an investigation into any possible links was being launched.
 The unusual frequency of deaths in one British army facility prompted a series of investigations and findings of breach of duty of care in training contributing to the deaths and after many reviews and investigations an Army Board of Inquiry Report, 2009 confirmed there were breaches of care that contributed towards the opportunity and motive for such deaths and, accordingly, overturned the Coroners and produced open verdicts.
 Deep Cut, a 2008 play by Philip Ralph, is based on families' and fellow trainees' accounts.

+In 2013, following the Defence Training Review and the merger of tri-service training to a single location, it was confirmed that the barracks were to close with the land being released for housing development.
+Part of the barracks has been demolished to facilitate the construction of 1,200 homes in the Mindenhurst neighbourhood.